 I started work on my first game scripting language, Ergo, in 1995.
-Ergo was funded in part through a $105K grant from the BC Science Council (now known as the BC Innovation Council).
+Ergo was funded in part through a $105K grant from the BC Science Council (now known as Innovate BC).
 It was a powerful and compact distributed programming language with a syntax that fit on a single page.
 It enabled you to write one program and have it run on several networked computers.
 When it required greater processing power, it would add additional computers to distribute the load and get faster results.
 This was over a decade before the term cloud computing was popularized around 2006.

 I have been building and evolving game scripting languages ever since.
 SkookumScript has some concepts from Ergo in its DNA – particularly closures and the ability to transfer hunks of code across networks.

-In 2001 I started a multi-year stint at LucasArts Entertainment, who hired me to create the successor to the venerable SCUMM scripting language.
+In 2001 I started a multi-year stint at LucasArts Entertainment, where I was hired to create the successor to the venerable SCUMM scripting language.
 Initially called “Son of SCUMM”, my new language ChewieScript (named after the iconic Star Wars engineer Chewbacca) was designed for practicality, performance and scalability.

-This firmly instilled the ethos of “eating your own dog food” in my development of tools and tech – which is why reusability has long been one of my major priorities.
-Over the years I have worked at various video game companies, I licensed my language tech and accompanying application program interfaces (APIs) to each company, allowing me to keep ownership of (and build on) the tech rather than abandon it at the end of each game project.
+This firmly instilled my ethos of “eating your own dog food” while developing tools and tech – which is why reusability has long been one of my major priorities.
+Over the years as I worked at various video game companies, I licensed my language tech to each company, allowing me to keep ownership of (and build on) the tech rather than abandon it at the end of each game project.
 As a result, some of ChewieScript’s DNA lives on in SkookumScript today.

 Work on SkookumScript officially began in July 2004.
 SkookumScript is “right” and “real”, in that it evolved and continues to be enhanced during the development of actual shipping games for over a decade.
 I never cluttered things up by adding unnecessary features – we were shipping a game and did not have time to be “Architecture Astronauts”.
-However, SkookumScript does have the bits that were not initially planned for but ended up being needed at the eleventh hour – because in the end we did ship.
+However, SkookumScript does have the critical bits that were not initially planned for though ended up being needed at the eleventh hour – because in the end we did ship.

-Gameplay tools are often developed while they are in active use developing a game title, but just when they are getting really good and useful, the game ships and the tools are discarded, and then rebuilt from scratch for the next title.
+Gameplay tools are often developed while they are in active use developing a game title, and just when they are getting really good and useful, the game ships and the tools are discarded, and then they are rebuilt from scratch for the next title.
 SkookumScript was designed to render this wasteful practice obsolete.

-Being present at all phases of a project has enabled SkookumScript to painlessly scale to a project’s size.
+Being used in the workflow at all phases of a project has ensured that SkookumScript can painlessly scale to a project’s size.
 It works well both in the starting phases of a project with few people and many unknowns, and during finaling when there are many people who require stability, performance and predictability.
-SkookumScript has had the time to evolve and become lean, efficient, practible, scalable, maintainable, and reliable – the good parts have been made great, while any painful bits have been pruned out.
+SkookumScript has had the time to evolve and become lean, efficient, practical, scalable, maintainable, and reliable – the good parts have been made great, while any painful bits have been pruned out.